Nexedi/jio/docs/sphinx/source/revision_storages.rst

 Using jIO you can store documents in multiple storage locations.
-With increasing number of users working on a document and some storages not being available or responding too slow, conflicts are more likely to occur.
-JIO defines a conflict as multiple versions of a document existing in a storage tree and a user trying to save on a version that does not match the latest version of the document.
+With increasing number of users working on a document and some storages not being available or responding too slow, conflicts are more likely to occur. jIO defines a conflict as multiple versions of a document existing in a storage tree and a user trying to save on a version that does not match the latest version of the document.